pandeysarvagya/RescueVision/README.md

-# 🔥 RescueVision: Thermal-Based Human Detection & Tracking
+# 🔥 RescueVision: Thermal-Based Human Detection & 3D Tracking

 RescueVision is a Python-based project designed to aid **search and rescue operations** using thermal imaging data.
-It helps detect and track humans trapped in disaster scenarios using **thermal images or videos**, leveraging computer vision and Kalman filtering.
+It helps detect and track humans trapped in disaster scenarios using **thermal images or videos**, leveraging computer vision and a 3D Kalman Filter for robust tracking.

 ---

 ## 📦 Features

-- ✅ Thermal image preprocessing & binary thresholding
+- ✅ Thermal image preprocessing & adaptive thresholding
-- 🎯 Object detection using contours
+- 🎯 Human detection using contour analysis
-- 🔁 Object tracking using a Kalman Filter
+- 🚀 3D object tracking using Kalman Filter
+- 📏 Distance estimation between tracked objects
 - 🖼 Works with both thermal images and videos
+- 📊 Data association for multi-object tracking
-- 🧱 Clean, modular structure for easy expansion and testing
+- 🧱 Clean, modular structure for easy expansion

 ---